mortendahl/mortendahl.github.io/_posts/2018-03-01-secure-computation-as-dataflow-programs.md

 [TensorBoard](https://www.tensorflow.org/programmers_guide/graph_viz)

-# Background

 ## The SPDZ Protocol

-If we look back at the [SPDZ](/2017/09/03/the-spdz-protocol-part1/) [protocol](/2017/09/10/the-spdz-protocol-part2/) and some of the [applications](/2017/09/19/private-image-analysis-with-mpc/) we've covered so far, we see that the typical secure operations we need are tensor addition, subtraction, multiplication, dot products, and fixedpoint truncation.
+Looking back at the [SPDZ](/2017/09/03/the-spdz-protocol-part1/) [protocol](/2017/09/10/the-spdz-protocol-part2/) and some of the [applications](/2017/09/19/private-image-analysis-with-mpc/) we've covered so far, we see that the typical secure operations we needed were tensor addition, subtraction, multiplication, dot products, and truncation.
+We also saw how these can easily be implemented using modular arithmetic, yet required working with numbers larger than what fits into a single machine word (e.g. 64 bits).
+Concretely, we often ended up working on ~120 bit integers that unfortunately seem to require a significant effort to get supported in e.g. TensorFlow.

 Needed operations